trychlos/pwix-validity/README.md

     - `index`: the index in the `DYN.records` array of the record this pane is expected to manage.

-- `startField`: the name of the field (of the record documents) which contains the starting effect date, defaulting to 'effectStart'

-- `endField`: the name of the field (of the record documents) which contains the ending effect date, defaulting to 'effectEnd'

 - `withValidities`: whether we want deal with validity records, defaulting to `true`.

 #### `ValidityFieldset`